Brain Effective Connectome based on fMRI and DTI Data: Bayesian Causal Learning and Assessment: Results

+In the following, to highlight the effectiveness of our Bayesian methods, we apply the GOLEM and FGES methods along with the BGOLEM and BFGES on the synthetic data (SF7) and show the results in terms of the FDR (False Discovery Rate) and the Percentage of Total Errors.
+The Percentage of Total Errors is defined as follows,

-In the following, with the assistance of the derived binary and probabilistic SCs, we apply the GOLEM and FGES methods along with our proposed frameworks, the BGOLEM and BFGES, to hybrid and empirical data.
-In Bayesian causal frameworks, we employ the probabilistic SC of each subject as a prior knowledge of the EC discovery of the same subject.
-Results for hybrid data for all 4 methods are derived with adjusting $\lambda$ according to the minimum of FDR values for the test data.
-The ECs of empirical data are derived with adjusting $\lambda$ according to the PFDR values for test data.
-The PFDR for each subject is computed based on the binary SC that is derived from excluding the same subject from 50 subjects.
+Then, to assess the reliability and validity of the proposed PFDR metric, we compute the correlation of the FDR and PFDR values of the ECs discovered by applying FGES, BFGES, GOLEM, and BGOLEM to the hybrid data.
+To apply the Bayesian causal frameworks to the empirical data, we utilize the $\textrm{SC}_\textrm{P}$ of each subject as prior knowledge for the EC discovery process of the same subject.
+Results for these data using all four methods are obtained by adjusting their hyperparameters based on the minimum PFDR values observed in the test data.
+In comparing the accuracy of the Bayesian method with non-Bayesian methods, to avoid any biases, the PFDR for each subject is computed using the $\textrm{SC}_\textrm{B}$, which is obtained by excluding the same subject from a group of 50 subjects.
+In the end, to test the reliability of the ECs discovered using our Bayesian methods is examined using the Roger-Tanimoto index, and the results are compared with those obtained from the ECs discovered using the FGES and GOLEM methods.
+Visual comparisons of the ECs discovered with different methods are also provided to facilitate a comprehensive analysis.